slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"When I was younger, I could remember anything, whether it had happened or not; but my faculties are decaying now and soon I shall be so I cannot remember any but the things that never happened.
 It is sad to go to pieces like this but we all have to do it."
 -- Mark Twain*

-> *"Ain't nothin' an old man can do for me but bring me a message from a young man."
+> *"Ain’t nothin’ an old man can do for me but bring me a message from a young man."
 -- Moms Mabley*

 ### On maturity

 <!--
-- Maturity is when you don't force people to choose you.
+- Maturity is when you don’t force people to choose you.
 - Normalize this by age 30: Talk slow.
 Be clear.
 Never mumble.
-Don't interrupt.
+Don’t interrupt.
 -->

 > *"The foundation of maturity: just because it’s not your fault doesn’t mean it’s not your responsibility."